Matchducking/questions-about-duck/README.md

 ### NikoCat233's Impostor Server
 NikoCat233 and Pietro built a full http api to request mm tokens and do friendcodes related requests in their fork of Impostor.
 At the moment of writing this document they have made these branches private so we can't correctly credit them.

-### DISCLAIMER:
-The code used in this project is sourced solely from publicly available repositories, such as pull requests and public branches.
-All individuals credited for their work are not associated with this project or any project of our team.
-The only entities associated with this project are those explicitly stated, but we do not and will not disclose team members.

 ### among-us-protocol
 https://github.com/roobscoob/among-us-protocol